Appalachia in Transition

 As we all grapple with the current political moment, it is more important than ever to cross boundaries within our own country; to humbly listen and try to make sense of the various struggles people are facing.

-How can our congregation or youth group organize a journey to WV?
+How can our congregation organize a journey to West Virginia?

 How much does this journey cost?

 Financial aid is available for up to 50% (75% for youth groups) of program costs based on need and is awarded on a first come, first serve basis.
-Please fill out the financial aid request section of the program application.
+All participants are strongly encouraged to fill out the financial aid request section of the journey application.

 For additional fundraising we recommend that participants use Faithify, the Unitarian Universalist crowd funding website, which can help individuals raise money to cover their costs.